David Gasman

 David Gasman is an American television, film and voice actor.
 He has appeared in many cartoons and video games, such as the Rayman series, Code Lyoko, and Dragon Ball films.
-He appeared in the films Jefferson in Paris, The Bourne Identity, Arthur and the Revenge of Maltazard, Babylon A.D., Largo Winch, and in many theatrical productions, including several musicals.
+He appeared in the films Jefferson in Paris (1995), The Bourne Identity (2002), Babylon A.D., Largo Winch (both 2008), Arthur and the Revenge of Maltazard (2009), and in many theatrical productions, including several musicals.
 He had a recurring role in Kaboul Kitchen, a French TV series.

-He has appeared in every game developed by Quantic Dream: The Nomad Soul, Fahrenheit, Heavy Rain, Beyond: Two Souls, and Detroit: Become Human.
+He has appeared in every game developed by Quantic Dream: The Nomad Soul (1999), Fahrenheit (2005), Heavy Rain (2010), Beyond: Two Souls (2013), and Detroit: Become Human (2018).

 Biography and career

 Gasman was born in Spokane, Washington and graduated from the professional acting conservatory at Cornish College of the Arts.
 While pursuing an interest in poetry and Shakespeare, he became an English-speaking actor and voice actor living in Paris, France.
-Gasman also dubbed various characters, mainly Goku and Oolong, in the Dragon Ball and Dragon Ball Z films.
-He has acted in small roles in live-action films such as Largo Winch, From Paris With Love and The Bourne Identity.
+Gasman also dubbed various characters, mainly Goku and Oolong, in the AB Groupe English dubs of various Dragon Ball and Dragon Ball Z films.
+He has acted in small roles in live-action films such as The Bourne Identity (2002), Largo Winch (2008), and From Paris with Love (2010).